Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 6 residential rooms were built for owners Mikolisky, Herzowitz & Sayman.
 Other buildings already existed on the stands.

 For owner A. Behman

-In the 1930s a Art Deco building was erected on stands W-96, 97, 98 & 99.
-In the 1960s, it was known as Albatros House and was the headquarters for Fisons who were large scale manufacturers of fertilizers, insecticides and chemicals for the farming industry.
+In the 1930s an Art Deco building was erected on stands W-96, 97, 98 & 99.
+In the 1960s, it was known as Albatros House and was the headquarters for Fisons who were large-scale manufacturers of fertilizers, insecticides, and chemicals for the farming industry.